Aiding and abetting

 Aiding and abetting is a legal doctrine related to the guilt of someone who aids or abets (encourages, incites) another person in the commission of a crime (or in another's suicide).
 It exists in a number of different countries and generally allows a court to pronounce someone guilty for aiding and abetting in a crime even if they are not the principal offender.
-The words aiding, abetting and accessory are closely used but have differences.
-While aiding means providing support or assistance to someone, committing a crime in exchange of a commission or compensation, abetting means encouraging someone else to commit a crime.
-Accessory is someone who in fact assists "commission of a crime committed primarily by someone else".
+English common law distinguished aiding and abetting from being an accessory before the fact in that the former required presence at the crime, while the latter required absence from the crime.
+Some jurisdictions maintain that distinction.
+Other jurisdictions have merged being an accessory before the fact with aiding and abetting.

 Canada

 In Canada, a person who aids or abets in the commission of a crime is treated the same as a principal offender under the criminal law.
 Section 21(1) of the Criminal Code provides that: